lightstep/opentelemetry-prometheus-sidecar/README.md

 ## Upstream

 This repository was copied into a private reposotitory from [this upstream fork](https://github.com/Stackdriver/stackdriver-prometheus-sidecar/tree/1361301230bcfc978864a8f4c718aba98bc07a3d) of `stackdriver-prometheus-sidecar`, dated July 31, 2020.

+Changes relative to `stackdriver-prometheus-sidecar` include:

+* Replace Stackdriver monitoring protocol with OTLP v0.5; this is easy since these are similar protocols
+* Add `--grpc.header` support for adding gRPC metadata
+* Remove "Resource Map" code, used for generating "Monitored Resource" concept in Stackdriver; OpenTelemetry is less restrictive, this code is replaced by `--resource.attribute` and `--resource.use-meta-labels` support
+* Remove GCP/GKE-specific automatic resources; these can be applied using `--resource.attribute`
+* Remove "Counter Aggregator" support, which pre-aggregates labels; there are other ways this could be implemented, if the OpenTelemetry-Go SDK were used to generate OTLP instead of the dedicated code in this repository
+* Add `--security.server-certificate` support for supplying the server-side TLS credentials.

 ## Compatibility